 Wright Brothers Memorial: Kauffman Avenue, near the Route 444 intersection, Wright-Patterson Air Force Base 45433

 The Wright Cycle Co.: 16 S. Williams St., Dayton 45402

 Wright-Dunbar Interpretive Center and Aviation Trail Visitor Center: 16 S. Williams St., Dayton 45402

 Wright State University: 3640 Colonel Glenn Hwy., Dayton 45435

-Those who tour and get their passport stamped at a minimum of seven of these 16 locations receive a Wilbear Wright aviation teddy bear.
+Those who tour and get their passport stamped at a minimum of eight of these locations (some sites are required) receive a Wilbear Wright aviation teddy bear.